AruniRC/colorizer-fcn/README.md

 The txt files are available from ![colorizer-fcn/lists](lists).

 Each ImageNet image is transformed into the HSV colorspace, then to H, L and C (chroma), following the colorization method at https://github.com/gustavla/autocolorize.
-Note that no class-label information is used.
 This is done "under the hood" in the class defined in `data_loader.py`.

-### Usage

-The general code layout is described below.
-Specific examples of usage for a particular experiment will follow in subsequent sections of this readme.

-* Experimental settings such as learning rates are defined in `config.py`, each setting being a key in a Python dict.
-Training FCN-32s is done first, using `train_color_fcn32s.py` and specifying a configuration number (the input args are explained in more detail inside the Python script).
-* The evaluation metrics are updated in a log file saved under `logs/MODEL-folder/log.csv`.
-* The plots for training and validation loss and mean IoU can be generated by running `python -c "from utils import plot_log_csv; plot_log_csv('$LOG_FILE')"`, where LOG_FILE is the path to the CSV file.
-* Intermediate colorization results on a subset of 9 validation images are saved as a PNG image every 50 iterations by default, under `logs/MODEL-folder/visualization_viz`.
+NOTE: no class-label information is used.

-#### Sorted colorful images from ImageNet
+#### Colorful images from ImageNet
 :construction:
-It may be easier for the network to train on more "colorful" images from ImageNet in the initial stages.
-We use the variance of RGB channels in an image as a proxy for measuring this "colorfulness".
+It may be easier for the network to train on more "colorful" images from ImageNet in the initial stages, as a form of *curriculum learning*.
+We use the average variance of RGB channels in an image as a proxy for measuring this "colorfulness".
 We can clearly see the increase in desaturated images in the later image montages below.

 1-100 |   1k-100  | 10k-100  | 100k-100 | 200k-100 |
 :----:|:---------:|:--------:|:--------:|:---------:
 ![](figures/montage-1-100.jpg)|  ![](figures/montage-1k-100.jpg) | ![](figures/montage-10k-100.jpg) | ![](figures/montage-100k-100.jpg) | ![](figures/montage-200k-100.jpg)

-Use `run_imagenet_bright_images.py`, after suitably modifying the paths specified in the script, to generate a list of ImageNet training set filenames, sorted by their RGB variance.
+Use `run_imagenet_bright_images.py`, after suitably modifying the paths specified in the script, to generate a list of ImageNet training set filenames, sorted by their *RGB variance*.
 The resultant text file, `files-rgbvar.txt` should be copied into the same folder as the ImageNet dataset 'train' and 'val' folders.

-We can select a subset of these to train the network using shell commands, e.g.
+We can select a subset of these sorted images (1000-th to 100,1000-th) to train the network using shell commands, e.g.

     START=1000
     END=100100